aro-network/aro-docs/docs/edge-node/device-specs.md

 - Data Disk RND4k Read IOPS ≥ 30000
 - System Disk Read/Write IOPS ≥ 15000/10000

-We provide suggested hardware requirements for running EnReach Software Nodes based on your **upstream bandwidth** (general requirements shall be met first!).
+We provide suggested hardware requirements for running Aro Software Nodes based on your **upstream bandwidth** (general requirements shall be met first!).
 If your bandwidth falls between, you can estimate the requirements based on the suggested requirements on a linear scale.

 - For **400Mbps**:
 	- CPU threads: ≥12